romeric/Fastor/benchmark/README.md

-To run the backend benchmarks you typically do `make && make run` For academic benchmarks, some Makefiles are hard-wired at the moment (`contraction` and `outer product` SIMD benchmarks).
+To run the backend benchmarks you typically do `make && make run`.
+For academic benchmarks, some Makefiles are hard-wired at the moment (`contraction` and `outer product` SIMD benchmarks).
 The other benchmarks should build and run fine.